tlevine/www.thomaslevine.com/content/!/english/index.md

 which to use, (This is normally for American phrases.)
 I separate the different phrases with commas.

+If parts of speech are not obvious, the word is preceded by the abbreviated part of speech and a colon

 ## Vocabulary

     English                     American